 Middle schools, high schools, and community theaters can now perform Seedfolks as well as read it.
 My adaptation is large-cast (11M, 11F minimum), single-set, and well-supplied with nonspeaking roles.
 It's a spoken musical--for a taste of one of the "songs" see the opening scene.
 There's lots of dialogue, action, and new material, including the answer to the question "What happened with Curtis and Lateesha?"

 Licensing info and a full script are available from Playscripts.
 I'll try to attend the first several productions so as to polish the script that Playscripts will publish as an acting edition.
 If you're planning to stage it, let me know at email@example.com.

 C O M I N G S O O N

 EYES WIDE OPEN:

 the Environmental Headlines

-The goal: giving high-school readers the briefing they need to comprehend their historical moment.
+THE GOAL: Giving readers 14 and up the briefing they need to comprehend their moment in history.

 THE MATCHBOX DIARY

 The Matchbox Diary is an Italian immigrant's account, a hymn to literacy, an enticement to collectors, and a celebration of the box.
 It came from many points in my past, all of them converging at an unexpected meeting.

 It was two decades ago that my friend and inspiration Kathy Chilton introduced me to her fellow artist Gary Hamel, who proceeded to lift the lid off one of his matchbox journals.
 My eyes expanded.
 The cigar box contained several dozen matchboxes brought on one of his trips, each dated and holding a few objects found on that day.
 Though we'd never met before, I was bold enough to ask if he might let me play with the idea.
 He agreed.
 My mind began whirring.